-We believe that our policy based on these three cornerstones combined, will give a truly integrated and sustainable agriculture programme.
-It will continue to deliver and enhance our contribution to the well-being goals established in the Future Generations Act and the sustainable management of natural resources enshrined in the Environment Act.
+We believe that our policy based on these three cornerstones combine to give a truly integrated and sustainable agriculture programme that will continue to deliver and enhance our contribution to the well-being goals established in the Future Generations Act and the sustainable management of natural resources enshrined in the Environment Act.
 This framework has been reaffirmed by our members as part of our comprehensive member engagement programme during the course of this current consultation exercise.
+The key themes are further explained within our vision documents.

-Three cornerstones: productivity, environment and stability

-Productivity- Farm businesses must be encouraged to participate in a programme of targeted and integrated knowledge exchange, advice and investment across a range of specific themes to drive forward measurable improvements in economic and environmental performance.
+Three cornerstones: productivity, environment and stability Productivity- Farm businesses must be encouraged to participate in a programme of targeted and integrated knowledge exchange, advice and investment across a range of specific themes to drive forward measurable improvements in economic and environmental performance.

-Environment- A farmed environment scheme that is open and accessible to every farmer that wishes to undertake activities that go beyond the regulatory baseline.
+Environment- A farmed environment scheme that is open and accessible to every farmer that wishes to undertake activities that goes beyond the regulatory baseline.
 Every farmer in Wales already contributes and has the potential to further contribute to practical environmental farm management that includes the protection and enhancement of existing features on their farm.